🎉 CBSE Class 10 Result 2026 DECLARED

-For students who appeared in Phase 2 (May 15–June 1, 2026), a consolidated result reflecting the best score from both phases will be declared separately — expected in July 2026.
+For students who appear in Phase 2 (May 15–June 1, 2026), a consolidated result reflecting the best score from both phases will be declared separately — expected in July 2026.

 How to Check CBSE Class 10 Result 2026 Online — cbseresults.nic.in & cbse.nic.in